GOFIRST-Robotics/Lunabotics/README.md

 ## EKF Node

+start the navX Node first with the command above, and run the script in /scripts that starts the static transform publisher from base_link to imu_link with the command:
+`./imu_link_transform_publisher.sh`

 Start the EKF node with ROS parameters: `ros2 run robot_localization ekf_node ekf_filter_node --ros-args --params-file config/ekf.yaml`

 ## Intel RealSense Camera Setup